nokotan/OpenSiv3DWebPage/pages/building/get-emscripten.md

 ## Install Python

 Follow instructions in [Using Python on Windows - Installation steps](https://docs.python.org/3/using/windows.html#installation-steps)[^custom-python].
+When installing, make sure that `Add python into PATH` is checked.

 [^custom-python]: Enable `pip` and `Add python into PATH` if you want to customize python instalation